Wisdom teeth removal

 Wisdom teeth, also known as third molars, form all the way in the back of your mouth, usually between the ages of 16 and 25.
-They are the last set of teeth to come in and often cause problems when they are erupting (breaking through the gum line), or if they are impacted (they do not come up through gum line).
+These are the last set of teeth to come in and often cause problems when they are erupting (breaking through the gum line), or impacted (they do not come up through gum line).
 This is because there is only so much room in your jaw and the arrival of another tooth can put pressure on the ones around it.

-Having your wisdom teeth removed
+Removing your wisdom teeth

 How are wisdom teeth removed?
 The first thing to remember is that you won’t feel a thing, because your Goose Creek dentist will use a local anesthetic (numbs the tooth and surrounding area).
 In fact, if you have concerns about the procedure and don’t wish to be conscious, general anesthetic (sedation) is also available.